Mandarin Duck Blades

-Plot
+Plot summary

 The story is set in China during the Qing dynasty.
 A pair of precious blades known as the Mandarin Duck Blades are being transported to the Forbidden City by a security company commissioned by provincial officials.
-The blades are highly coveted by many martial artists in the jianghu (martial artists' community) because they are rumoured to hold a secret to invincibility.
-The officials have also detained the security company chief's family members under the pretext of protecting them while actually holding them hostage to ensure that he does not keep the blades for himself.
+The blades are highly coveted by many martial artists in the jianghu because they are rumoured to hold a secret to invincibility.
+The officials have also detained the security company chief's family to ensure that he completes the mission instead of keeping the blades for himself.

-In the midst of various attempts by different parties to intercept the convoy and seize the blades, eventually, through serendipity, the weapons end up in the hands of two couples: Yuan Guannan and Xiao Zhonghui, and Lin Yulong and Ren Feiyan.
-They are defeated by Zhuo Tianxiong, a highly skilled imperial guard who disguises himself as a blind man and hides in the convoy to protect the blades.
-The couples are forced to seek refuge in a dilapidated temple while attempting to evade pursuit by Zhuo and his men.
-Out of desperation, Lin Yulong and Ren Feiyan teach the younger couple, Yuan Guannan and Xiao Zhonghui, a saber movement known as the Couple's Sabers.
-The saber movement covers the two partners' weaknesses while increasing their combat prowess, making them virtually invincible.
+Amidst attempts by different parties to intercept the convoy and seize the blades, eventually, through serendipity, the weapons end up in the hands of two couples: Yuan Guannan and Xiao Zhonghui, and Lin Yulong and Ren Feiyan.
+They are defeated by Zhuo Tianxiong, a highly-skilled imperial guard who hides in the convoy to protect the blades.
+The couples are forced to take shelter in a dilapidated temple while evading Zhuo and his men.
+Out of desperation, Lin and Ren teach the younger couple, Yuan and Xiao, a sword movement known as the Couple's Sabers.
+The sword movement covers the two partners' weaknesses while increasing their combat prowess, making them virtually invincible.
 Yuan and Xiao defeat Zhuo with this new technique.

-Later, Yuan Guannan visits Xiao Zhonghui's manor during her father's 50th birthday party and receives a warm welcome.
-He meets Xiao Zhonghui's father, Xiao Banhe, and his wives, Madam Yang and Madam Yuan.
-During the party, Zhuo Tianxiong and his men show up to seize the blades.
-At the same time, a group of soldiers show up to arrest Xiao Banhe, who is revealed to be one of the government's most wanted renegades.
+Later, Yuan visits Xiao's residence during her father's 50th birthday party and receives a warm welcome.
+He meets Xiao's father, Xiao Banhe, and his wives, Madams Yang and Yuan.
+During the party, Zhuo and his men show up to seize the blades.
+At the same time, a group of soldiers show up to arrest Xiao Banhe, who is revealed to be a wanted renegade.

 While fighting their way out, the young couple's combat prowess is seriously compromised when they are unnerved upon realising that Yuan Guannan is Madam Yuan's long-lost son, making him Xiao Zhonghui's half-brother.
 The group takes refuge in a nearby cave, where Xiao Banhe tells his story.

-Xiao Banhe reveals his true identity as a former rebel who had infiltrated the palace by disguising himself as a eunuch.
-In the palace prison, he had encountered Yuan and Yang, two other rebels who had been captured and imprisoned along with their families.
-After Yuan and Yang were executed, Xiao Banhe had broken into the prison and saved their widows and children.
+Xiao Banhe reveals himself as a former rebel who had infiltrated the palace by disguising himself as a eunuch.
+There, he had encountered Yuan and Yang, two other rebels who had been captured and imprisoned along with their families.
+After Yuan and Yang were executed, he had saved their widows and children.
 Yuan's son (Yuan Guannan) was separated from the group while they were escaping.
 Xiao Banhe took care of the two widows and pretended to be their husband all this while.
 He also raised Yang's daughter (Xiao Zhonghui) as his own child.
-Upon the revelation of the truth, it means that Yuan Guannan and Xiao Zhonghui are not related by blood, hence they can continue their romance.
+Upon the revelation of the truth, it means that Yuan and Xiao are not related by blood, hence they can be a couple.